DONT BURN US

 It’s about evacuation

-The Cocos fire really tested the capacity of the small two lane country roads that serve the community.
+The most recent fire, the Cocos Fire, really tested the capacity of the small two lane country roads that serve the community.
 On both ends of the wider Elfin Forest, Harmony Grove and Eden Valley communities, there was standstill traffic.
 On the west side of the valley, there were hours of stopped traffic on San Elijo Road, preventing residents from evacuation from the east.
 Residents were turned away.
 On the east side of the valley, near the proposed project, a smoky Country Club Road was clogged with fire apparatus, horse trailers and vehicles attempting to leave.
 Residents had plenty of notice to leave but even so, some barely made it out.

 The Cocos Fire, San Elijo Hills, May 2014, Union-Tribune, “Cocos Fire Traffic to be Reviewed” (link)